Liming of Agronomic Crops

 Soil pH is sometimes too high for optimum growth and yield of particular plant species.
 Most plant species are tolerant to a wide range of soil pH.
 Do not attempt to lower soil pH unless there is evidence that plant growth is being adversely affected by pH.

-If the source of the high pH is naturally occurring carbonates (ex. the rockland soils of Dade County or soil containing limestone outcroppings), it is impractical to lower the soil pH on a field-wide basis.
-In those situations, application of elemental sulfur (or ammonium sulfate, if N is needed) and micronutrients together in a band is recommended.
+If the source of the high pH is naturally occurring carbonates (ex. the rockland soils of Dade County or soil containing limestone outcroppings), it is impractical to lower the soil pH on a field-wide scale.
+In such situations, application of elemental sulfur (or ammonium sulfate, if N is needed) and micronutrients together in a band is recommended.
 The micronutrients will remain soluble in the acid band, and adverse effects of high pH may be avoided.

 When a more rapid lowering of soil pH is desired, elemental sulfur broadcast and worked into the soil will hasten acidification.